adeebatak11/icu_mortality/notes.md

     2. Model of choice: Prognosis Prediction Model

         (1) Penalized logistic regression (2) Logistic regression + XGBoost + SHAP
+            -   I chose a LASSO penalized logistic regression with tuning parameter with the lowest cross-validated error (\\lambda = lambda.min = 0.006078998).
+            -   LASSO is a tool to find the best subset of variables for risk stratification and prediction—not classic statistical significance, but actual, practical “who’s at high risk” classification.

         -   How do you minimize bias?